matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 ```
 NOTE: If one of the threads of your program throws an exception that isn't caught
 by any method along the method invocation stack, that thread will expire.
-(We will
-come back to this when we look at threads)
 ```

 ### :star: Question: If exception in catch block will be catch again ?